 Another life-dumping-log of a geek, which prefers Linux/UNIX to the rest.

-When sailing, you need stability.
+A boat needs stability to avoid capsizing.
 They are two ways to get it :